xurei/shadertastic-doc/docs/effect-development/what-is-a-shader.md

 ## Brief description
-A Shader (more specifically a Pixel Shader) is a script running on your GPU, allowing alter an image or a frame for each pixel.
+A Shader (more specifically a Pixel Shader) is a script running on your GPU, allowing to alter an image or a frame for each pixel.

 The main difference with code running on your CPU is that **it is executed in parallel, on time per pixel**.
 This video from NVIDIA explains how a shader works in a simplified manner: